Gohan: Abilities

-As a Half-Saiyan, he has the ability to become an Oozaru, a gigantic ape-like creature, by absorbing waves from a full moon.
+As a Half-Saiyan, he can become an Oozaru, a gigantic ape-like creature, by absorbing waves from a full moon.
 He lost this ability after his tail was cut by Piccolo, and later Vegeta.
 He was the third youngest Saiyan to achieve the Super Saiyan transformation at the age of nine whilst training and surpassing his father Goku in the Room of Spirit and Time (Hyperbolic Time Chamber) and as a display of his hidden potential which he unlocked during his training with his father, Gohan becomes the first Saiyan in the series to become a Super Saiyan 2 during his battle against Cell.
-Though Gohan had gotten much weaker due to making the mistake of not training after the Cell Games, he became stronger than he ever has after his potential was unlocked from Old Kaiō-shin.
-Gohan with this power up was even stronger than Super Saiyan 3 Goku and Super Saiyan 3 Gotenks since he was able to dominate Super Buu with ease without transforming.
+Though Gohan had gotten much weaker due to making the mistake of not training after the Cell Games, he became stronger than he ever had after his potential was unlocked from Old Kaiō-shin.
+Gohan, with this power up, was stronger than Super Saiyan 3 Gotenks since he was able to dominate Super Buu with ease without transforming.

 Ever since this fight, Gohan has given up on fighting and has continually gotten weaker to the point that he can't use his Super Saiyan transformations without straining himself.
 Gohan can still hold his own against Frieza's soldiers, Shisami, and Tagoma in his base form and overpower them when he transforms into a Super Saiyan.
-After Frieza's attack on Earth, Gohan returned to training with Piccolo.
+After Frieza attacked Earth, Gohan returned to training with Piccolo.
 During his training with Piccolo before the start of the Tournament of Power, Gohan is pushed beyond his limits and manages to unlock his hidden power once again, becoming stronger than ever before.
 After this, he has shown that he is now able to combat foes of God-level might, having been able to hold his own in a sparring match against his father Goku in his Super Saiyan Blue form, and hold his own against Frieza in his Golden Frieza form.
+In the manga, Gohan manages to stalemate the fused fighter, Kefla.

-Upon unlocking his Beast form, Gohan was completely unaffected by Cell Max's attacks and easily defeated him.
-Gohan in this new form was stated to be the strongest fighter on Earth, even stronger than Broly.
+Once again awakening his power through immeasurable fury, upon unlocking the so-called "Beast" state (ビースト, Bīsuto), Gohan was completely unaffected by Cell Max's attacks and easily defeated him.
+Gohan in this new form was stated to be the strongest fighter on Earth, and is said to be even stronger than Broly.
+In the Manga, Gohan's Beast form is shown to allow him to fight on even terms with Goku in Ultra Instinct.